kenneth-fung/music-academy-orbital/README.md

 ## To Do

+- delete posts/messages
 - fix home page flash message
+- add user names to posts/messages (?)
 - add error messages for:
   - course new/edit
   - lesson new/edit
   - review new/edit (on course page)
   - empty posts & messages (on lesson page)
-- prevent tutor's posts/messages on their own course from counting towards their 'unread' count
+- ~~prevent tutor's posts/messages on their own course from counting towards their 'unread' count~~

 - direct upload
 - prevent downloading